A tale of adventurous travellers and travel adventures

 Lee and Paul O’Connor have written a book, aptly titled We Did It Our Way.
-In this book they tell the wonderful story of their travel adventures – one year on motorcycles, traveling 80,000km through 40 countries.
+In this book they tell the wonderful story of their travel adventures – one year on motorcycles, travelling 80,000km through 40 countries.

 So how did these travel adventures on motorcycles come about?

 Lee and Paul both grew up in rural NZ.
 They met in Auckland while Paul was studying to be an engineer.
-Lee was only 20 when they were married and traveled to Australia by cruise ship, a big adventure at that time.
+Lee was only 20 when they were married and travelled to Australia by cruise ship, a big adventure at that time.
 They bought a combi and explored Australia, then Paul got an engineering job in Gladstone.
 For four years they lived in regional Queensland.
 This enabled them to save and in 1983 they embarked on their first round-the-world holiday.
 Their travel adventures at this time included the Trans-Siberian railway and driving across the USA.